NotLLeon/battlecode24/test_harness/TEST_HARNESS_README.md

 Call `queue_games.py` as a console command

-Usage: `python3 queue_games.py [-m MAPS [MAPS ...]] (-b BOTS [BOTS ...] | -r READ) [-a]`
+Usage: `queue_games.py [-m MAPS [MAPS ...] | -mf MAPSFILE] (-b BOTS [BOTS ...] | -r READ) [-a]`

 Example usages:
 `python3 queue_games.py -m DefaultSmall DefaultLarge -b "Teh Devs" "camel_case" `

 `python3 queue_games.py -m DefaultSmall DefaultLarge -r ./SampleTeams.json `

+`python3 queue_games.py -mf ./SampleMaps.json -b "Teh Devs" "camel_case" `

 The arguments are as follows:

-`-m` is optional, is a list of maps that you wish to play.
+`-m` `-mf` are mutually exclusive, and is optional.
+Either pass in a list of maps (with -m flag) or a path to a json file that contains a list of maps (with -mf flag).
+If neither argument is used, then it defaults to DEFAULT_MAPS, which is a variable in the constants.py file.
 There is a maximum of 10 maps that can be chosen at once.

 `-b` and `-r` are mutually exclusive, and are required.
-Either pass in a list of bot names (with double quotes), or pass in a json that contains a list of team names.
+Either pass in a list of bot names (with double quotes), or pass in a json file path that contains a list of team names.
 See `SampleTeams.json` for what this file should look like.

 `-a` is "append-mode", for the replay links.
 All replays are stored in `match_links.json`, and by default this file will be overwritten with each call to this script.
 Append mode just appends